Le Havre: Transport

 Le Havre Octeville Airport which is located 5 km north of Le Havre at the town of Octeville-sur-Mer and managed by CODAH.
 The airport does not have any scheduled services to or from Le Havre at this time.
 Currently, air travel is served by the nearest Caen–Carpiquet Airport which is located approximately 54 km away from Le Havre.

 The main destination is the Transport hub of Lyon.
 Many holiday destinations are offered each year (Tunisia, Balearic Islands, Portugal, Greece, Bulgaria, etc.) through local travel agencies that charter aircraft.
 There is also the Flying club Jean Maridor at the airport.

 The Channel maritime links with Portsmouth in southern England with P&O Ferries ended on 30 September 2005 to be taken over by LD Lines who had changed the configuration.
 Two services to Portsmouth are provided daily from the Terminal de la Citadelle until ceasing operations in 2014, the route has since been taken over by Brittany Ferries.
+It will cease in September 2026.
 The link to Ireland was moved to the port of Cherbourg.

 Crossing times to Portsmouth vary from five hours and thirty minutes to eight hours.
 Popular alternative routes going to areas close to Le Havre include Newhaven to Dieppe, and Poole to Cherbourg.